mebauer/mta-data/README.md

 ## Peak Travel Times and Trends
 ![hour-dayofweek.png](figures/hour-dayofweek.png)
-Figure xx: Estimated Average Hourly Ridership by Hour of Day and Day of Week for 2023.
+Figure xx: Estimated Average Hourly Origin-Destination Ridership by Hour of Day and Day of Week for 2023.
 The figure displays the average hourly ridership across all trips and months, and the error bands represent the 95% confidence interval.
 Hourly ridership values below 25 have been excluded from the display.

 ![hour-weekends.png](figures/hour-weekends.png)
-Figure xx: Estimated Average Hourly Ridership by Hour of Day and Weekday/Weekend for 2023.
+Figure xx: Estimated Average Hourly Origin-Destination Ridership by Hour of Day and Weekday/Weekend for 2023.
 The figure displays the average hourly ridership across all trips, months and days of the week, and the error bands represent the 95% confidence interval.
 Hourly ridership values below 25 have been excluded from the display.

 ![hour-month.png](figures/hour-month.png)
-Figure xx: Estimated Average Hourly Ridership by Hour of Day and Month for 2023.
+Figure xx: Estimated Average Hourly Origin-Destination Ridership by Hour of Day and Month for 2023.
 The figure displays the average hourly ridership across all trips and days of the week, and the error bands represent the 95% confidence interval.
 Hourly ridership values below 25 have been excluded from the display.

 ## Origin-Destination Pair Analysis
 ![grand-central-origin.png](figures/grand-central-origin.png)